-In order to try to ensure that annual incentive bonuses paid to certain executives are considered performance-based compensation under Section 162(m) as then in effect, in 2015, stockholders approved the Annual Incentive Compensation Plan ("AICP").
-The AICP is the vehicle under which certain of our executives' bonuses, determined as described above, are paid.
+Tax Treatment of Executive Compensation and the Annual Incentive Compensation Plan: In order to try to ensure that annual incentive bonuses paid to NEOs were considered performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986 as then in effect, in 2015, stockholders approved the Annual Incentive Compensation Plan ("AICP").
+With the enactment of the Tax Cuts and Jobs Act in 2017, the exemption for qualified performance-based compensation was removed from the Internal Revenue Code of 1986; however, it is possible that additional changes could be enacted, or regulations could be promulgated, which would make the AICP useful from a federal or state tax perspective.
+The Company therefore continued to approve targets for 2018 under the AICP, and the AICP is the vehicle under which NEOs' bonuses, determined as described above, are paid.

-Under the AICP, for 2017, assuming the performance goal was met, each such executive could be awarded a maximum bonus of 300% of his or her target bonus (but no more than \$5 million), subject to the Compensation Committee's discretion to award bonuses in lesser amounts.
-The Compensation Committee exercised its discretion to award bonuses in lesser amounts and primarily based the AICP payments on the funding results of the VPP annual bonus program of 104%.

-The performance goal for the AICP was approved by the Compensation Committee at its February 14, 2017 meeting and provided that the Company must achieve non-GAAP operating income in excess of \$50 million before a bonus could be paid.
+Under the AICP, for 2018, assuming the performance goal was met, each NEO could be awarded a maximum bonus of 300% of his or her target bonus (but no more than \$5 million), subject to the Compensation Committee's discretion to award bonuses in lesser amounts.
+In determining the annual incentive bonus, the Compensation Committee exercised its discretion to award bonuses below the maximum amount permitted under the AICP as described above under Annual Incentive Bonus.
+The 2018 performance goal for the AICP was approved by the Compensation Committee at its February 13, 2018 meeting, which provided that the Company must achieve non-GAAP operating income in excess of \$50 million before a bonus could be paid.
 This target was achieved.